 Piuma Twin Evolution

-The good aerodynamics allows a fairly fast flight even with a modest power engine, therefore economical in purchase and consumption; a 45/50 HP motor weighing less than 50 kg is in fact sufficient; a used Rotax 503 mono or bi-carburettor in good condition
+The good aerodynamics allow a fairly fast flight even with an engine of modest power, therefore economical in purchase and consumption; a 50-55 HP engine with a weight not exceeding 50 kg is indicated, such as the Rotax 503 or a Hirth 3202.

 Technical information